Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/update-en.md

 fastboot boot <twrp.img>
 ```

-> or if you already have TWRP installed, just hold the power and vol+ buttons at startup
+> Or if you already have TWRP installed, just hold the power and vol+ buttons at startup

 ## Push script